caspii/dinkydash/README.md

 ### Key Components
 1. `app.py`: The main Flask application that serves the dashboard.
 2. `config.yaml`: Configuration file for customizing dashboard content.
-3. `index.html`: The single-page template for the dashboard display.
+3. `templates/index.html`: The single-page template for the dashboard display.
 4. `run_app.sh`: Bash script to start the Flask application.
-5. `dinkydash.service`: Systemd service file for autostarting on boot.

 ### Setup
 1. Clone the repository to your Raspberry Pi.
 2. Create a Python virtual environment and install dependencies:

 ## Setting up the pi

+**TODO: Complete this section**

 Install emoji fonts: `sudo apt install fonts-noto-color-emoji`

 Install unclutter to hide mouse: `sudo apt-get install unclutter -y`